neildavis/lib_tm1637_rpi/README.md

 ### pigpio / pigpiod

-If you wish to use `pigpiod` for GPIO access, you may need to install the `pigpiod` package (although it may also be included by default in your OS image):
+If you wish to use the `pigpio` library and/or `pigpiod` for GPIO access, you may need to install the `pigpiod` package (although it may already be included by default in your OS image):
 ```sh
 sudo apt install pigpiod
 ```

+When using the `pigpio` 'library interface' your app will need to run as the '`root`' user (or under '`sudo`') to have permission to access the GPIO pins.
+You must also ensure that `pigpiod` is **NOT** currently running.

 When using the `pigpiod` daemon, the library will connect to the daemon on `localhost` by default.
 If you wish to connect to a daemon on a different interface (or machine) you can do this by setting